-Enos Mills was a naturalist, guide, writer and in many ways one of the first heritage interpreters...although that label didnt really exist until Freeman Tilden came along.
+Enos Mills was a naturalist, guide, writer and considered by many to be one of the first heritage interpreters...although that label didn't really exist until Freeman Tilden

 Enos was born in Kansas but moved to Colorado early in his life during a bout with digestive illness.
 At age 15, he made his first ascent of the 14,255-foot Longs Peak.
-Over the course of his life, he made the trip 40 times by himself and nearly 300 additional times as a guide.
+Over the course of his life, he made the trip 40 times alone and nearly 300 times as a guide.

 He also dedicated the second book to John Muir.

 Muir wrote to Mills in 1913: "I shall always feel good when I look your way: for you are making good on a noble career.
 I glory in your success as a writer and lecturer and in saving God's parks for the welfare of humanity.
 Good luck and long life to you."